Non-self-adjointness of the Klein-Gordon operator on a globally hyperbolic and geodesically complete manifold. An example: The example metric

-We consider a metric on $\R^4$ of the form (signature $(-+++)$)\footnote{Although this metric has a form of the known $pp-$waves, it does not satisfy Einstein equations with reasonable energy conditions.
-We thanks D. Siemssen for pointing this fact to us.}
+In this article, we consider a spacetime $M_{V}$, that is a manifold $\R^4$ with a metric $g_{\mu\nu}$ of the form (signature $(-+++)$)\footnote{Although this metric has a form of the known $pp-$waves, it does not satisfy Einstein's equations with reasonable energy conditions.
+We thank D. Siemssen for pointing this fact to us.}